 - (7) Sign Shape.
-Wall and projecting signs must use physical relief in their design through one or more of the following: - (a) A raised or recessed border; - (b) Raised or recessed lettering, graphics, logos, or other features related to the nature of the business; - (c) When the sign is set apart from the building surface, unique or ornate sign shapes (not simply a rectangle, circle, square, or oval); - For this section, the physical relief must have a minimum depth of three-eighths (3/8) inch, and a maximum depth of twelve (12) inches.
 Signs shall be designed to match the historic time period elements.
 Wall signs shall include a raised rectangular border that sets the sign apart from the building surface or hanging space.
 Wall signs shall make use of individual raised letters.
-Projecting signs may be fabricated in a variety of shapes appropriate to the building or business. - (8) Colors.-Fluorescent colors may be used only as accent colors if they do not distract from the primary message of the sign.
+Projecting signs may be fabricated in a variety of shapes appropriate to the building or business. - (8) Colors.
 Sign colors shall coordinate with the building façade to which the sign is attached.
 A combination of soft/neutral shades and dark/rich shades will best reflect the historical time period.
 No more than two colors shall be used for the sign letters.
-The Heritage Preservation Commission may adopt a historic preservation color palette as part of the Northfield Downtown Preservation Design Guidelines.

-(97) Material.
-Signs and sign letters should must be made of wood, metal, or other weatherproof material.
-When contemporary materials are used for signs, they must be painted and/or made to simulate the texture and depth of traditional downtown sign materials, such as wood, metal, glass, tile, stone, or masonry. that is in keeping with the corresponding historic period of the building.
-Signs that appear to be made of plastic are prohibited.
-Signs Brackets for projecting signs shall be made of iron or other painted metal, and shall be secured at the top of the sign, and anchored into the mortar, not the masonry.
-Sign brackets must appear to be made of metal.
+The Heritage Preservation Commission may adopt a historic preservation color palette as part of the Northfield Downtown Preservation Design Guidelines. - (97) Material.
+Signs and brackets and sign letters should shall be made of wood, metal or weatherproof material that is in keeping with the corresponding historic period of the building.
+Signs and shall not that appear to be made of plastic-are prohibited.
+Brackets for projecting signs shall be made of iron or other painted metal, and shall be secured at the top of the sign, and anchored into the mortar, not the masonry. - (8) Attachment Method.
+Signs and brackets shall be anchored into the mortar, not the masonry.
+(10) Message.

-- (10) Message.
 The sign message shall be legible and shall relate to the nature of the business.
 These requirements may be accomplished through the use of words, pictures, names, symbols and logos.
-Logos, if used, shall be incorporated into signage designs compatible with the Historic District. - (11-8) Telephone Numbers and Websites.
-Lettering.
-Lettering styles shall be legible and shall relate to the character of the property's use and the era of the building.
+Logos, if used, shall be incorporated into signage designs compatible with the Historic District. - (11-9) Telephone Numbers and Websites.
+Lettering, Lettering styles shall be legible and shall relate to the character of the property's use and the era of the building.
 Lettering on wall signs is encouraged to be of a serif lettering style.
-Wall signs shall contain no more than two lettering styles, and the lettering and any logo shall occupy no more than 60 percent of the total sign area and shall not extend outside of sign borders.
-If telephone numbers and websites are desired, the Heritage Preservation Commission encourages them to be located on window and door signs.
-Telephone numbers and websites may be included on other sign types, provided they are clearly secondary (<50%) to the primary message of the sign and occupy no more than 12 percent of the total sign area.
+Wall signs shall contain no more than two lettering styles, and the lettering and any logo shall occupy no more than 60 percent of the total sign arSea and shall not extend outside of sign borders.
+If telephone numbers and websites are desired, the heritage preservation commission encourages them to be located on window and door signs.
+Telephone numbers and websites may be included on other sign types, provided they are clearly secondary to the primary message of the sign and occupy no more than 12 percent of the total sign area. - (12 10) Illumination. - (a) External illumination for signs shall not blink or fluctuate.
+Light rays shall shine only upon the sign. (b) Internally illuminated signs are prohibited except for 1) exposed neon window signs and 2) "open" window signs.